The Lark Awards support the collective care and renewal of staff at small Los Angeles-based nonprofit organizations with deep ties to the community.

 It’s time for a reset.
 It’s time for replenishment.

-The Durfee Foundation’s Lark Awards provide up to 10 community-centered organizations with $30,000 each for the collective care and professional development of their teams.
+The Durfee Foundation’s Lark Awards provide up to 10 community-centered organizations with $30,000 each for the collective care of their teams.
 There isn’t a prescription for how the funds should be spent.
 Individual organizations know best what their teams need.
 They can use their discretion to allocate the funds for individual or staff-wide activities that will promote joy and balance.
 A portion of the funds might be spent for collective activity like a staff retreat or camping expedition.
 The foundation also encourages use of the funds for individual renewal activities such as joining a gym, hiring a trainer or a nutritionist, yoga, dance classes, purchasing art supplies, culinary gear, books, concert tickets, staycation, gardening supplies, etc.